-In addition to the information published on the ART SharePoint site, below are some specific FAQs related on estates matters.
+In addition to the information published on the Academic Planning SharePoint site, below are some specific FAQs related on estates matters.

 Current knowledge on how Covid-19 is spread has been published by Health Protection Scotland and Public Health England in various online guidance documents which are publicity available, such as the ‘COVID-19 - Guidance for Non-Healthcare Settings’.